 Figure 6.6.4-1: Procedure for subscription to network performance analytics

-1. The NF sends Nnwdaf_AnalyticsSubscription_Subscribe or Nnwdaf_AnalyticsInfo_Request (Analytics ID="Network Performance", AnalyticsFilter="Area of interest" or "Area of interest" and "Internal Group Identifier", Observation Period(s)) to the NWDAF.
+1. The NF sends Nnwdaf_AnalyticsSubscription_Subscribe or Nnwdaf_AnalyticsInfo_Request to the NWDAF, including some of the information specified in clause 6.6.1.

-2. The NWDAF discovers from NRF the AMF(s) belonging to the AMF Region(s) that include(s) the Area of Interest and subscribes to NF load information from NRF about these AMF(s).
+2. The NWDAF discovers from NRF the AMF(s) belonging to the AMF Region(s) that include(s) the Area of Interest and other NFs if required based on Analytics Filter Information. .

-Editor's note: It is FFS based on which information the NWDAF knows which NF to ask NRF.

-3. The NWDAF subscribes to OAM to get the load information on the Area of Interest, following the procedure captured in Clause 6.2.3.3.
+3. The NWDAF subscribes to OAM to collect the information stated in Table 6.6.2-1on the Area of Interest, pertaining to the RAN and to the NFs discovered in step 2, following the procedure captured in Clause 6.2.3.2.

-Editor's note: The exact SA5 service, granularity (NF, eNB) and measurement or KPI that are used for load information are FFS (e.g. UL/DL Total PRB Usage, distribution of UL/DL Total PRB Usage as per TS 28.552, VRU as per TS 28.554 clause 6.4.2).

-4. The NWDAF collects the number of UEs located in the Area of Interest from AMF using Namf_EventExposure_Subscribe service, including the Target Event Reporting provided as an input parameter (i.e. any UE or Internal Group Identifier)..
+4. The NWDAF collects the number of UEs located in the Area of Interest from AMF using Namf_EventExposure_Subscribe service, including the Target Event Reporting provided as an input parameter (i.e. any UE or Internal Group Identifier).

-Editor's note: An Event ID such as "Number of UEs present in a geographical area" needs to be added to TS 23.502 clause 5.2.2.3.1, as currently this Event ID is only specified for NEF.

 5. The NWDAF derives the requested analytics.

-6. The NWDAF sends Nnwdaf_AnalyticsSubscription_Notify or Nnwdaf_AnalyticsInfo_Request response (one or more instances of the n-tuple (Load in Area of Interest and number of UEs, timestamp) SubscriptionCorrelationId, Probability of assertion).
+6. The NWDAF sends Nnwdaf_AnalyticsSubscription_Notify or Nnwdaf_AnalyticsInfo_Request response (one or more instances of Performance Information SubscriptionCorrelationId, Probability of assertion).

 7-8.
-A change of network performance information, i.e. change in the load in the area of interest at the observed period, is detected by OAM, or a change in the NF load information is reported by NRF, and is notified to NWDAF.
+A change of network performance information, e.g. change in the load in the area of interest at the observed period, is detected by OAM and is notified to NWDAF.

 9. The NWDAF derives new analytics based on the most recent data collected.

-10. The NWDAF provides a notification using Nnwdaf_AnalyticsSubscription_Notify (one or more instances of the n-tuple (Load in Area of Interest and number of UEs, timestamp) SubscriptionCorrelationId, Probability of assertion.
+10. The NWDAF provides a notification using Nnwdaf_AnalyticsSubscription_Notify (one or more instances of Performance Information) SubscriptionCorrelationId, Probability of assertion.